23 August 2025

 Penitential Rite

-L: For the times we have not proclaimed the gospel and have allowed ourselves to be overwhelmed by troubles, we ask the Lord for pardon.
+L: For the times we have made compromises to get a wishy-washy peace, we ask the Lord for his forgiveness.

 Pause